metablaster/WindowsFirewallRuleset/README.md

 **WARNING:**

-- You may loose internet conectivity for some of your programs or in rare cases even lose internet conectivity completely, if that happens, you can either temporarily allow outbound rules or run `ResetFirewall.ps1` script, to reset firewall to previous state and clear GPO firewall.
+- You may loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound rules or run `ResetFirewall.ps1` script, to reset firewall to previous state and clear GPO firewall.